Key Takeaways

 What is considered national importance in an EB-2 NIW petition?

-National importance refers to how your work benefits the U.S. beyond a local or regional level.
+National importance means your work benefits the U.S. beyond a local or regional level.
 This can include contributions to the economy, public health, education, clean energy, or any area that supports long-term U.S. goals.
 USCIS looks at the potential for your work to create a positive impact on U.S. workers or industries.
+Since January 2025, USCIS has made clear that a worker shortage alone does not prove national importance.

 Do I need an advanced degree to qualify for the EB-2 NIW?